Summary

 Explanation

 This formula depends on the CEILING function, which rounds numbers up to a given multiple.
-It works because how dates work in Excel's default 1900 date system, where the first day in the system is the number 1, equal to the date Sunday January 1, 1900.
+It works because of how dates work in Excel's default 1900 date system, where the first day is the number 1, which is Sunday, January 1, 1900.

 In this scheme, the first Friday is day number 6, the second Friday is day number 13, and day 14 is the second Saturday.
 What this means is that all second Saturdays in the future are evenly divisible by 14.